+- Reduce cost of

+- /information systems /

+- Streamlined

-- 3.1 Over the last few months, the Department of Health & Wellbeing has been reviewing how it provides support services to people in the Bradford District.
-One of the outcomes of this review has been the development of a new vision and operating model for Health and Wellbeing, which will guide and shape how we will work with our partners to deliver the high level outcomes set out in the Council's Corporate Plan 2016-20, for everyone in the district to have a long healthy and full life. - 3.2 The development process for both the draft vision and operating model has included working with partner organisations in NHS, community and voluntary sector (VCS), service user groups, partnerships, networks and elected members.
-The draft vision and operating model incorporates feedback from these groups and are attached to this report as appendix 1 and 2.
+- 3.2 The new vision and operating model will guide and shape how we will work with our partners to deliver the high level outcomes set out in the Council's Corporate Plan 2016-20, for everyone in the district to have a long healthy and full life.

+- 3.3 The development process for both the draft vision and operating model has included working with partner organisations in NHS, community and voluntary sector (VCS), service user groups, partnerships, networks and elected members.
+The draft vision and operating model incorporates feedback from these groups and are attached to this report as Appendix 1 and 2.